hoho/g-thing/README.md

 ## Description

-This utility checks the current working directory for `Gruntfile.js` or `gulpfile.js` and runs the corresponding utility.
+This utility checks the current working directory for `Gruntfile` or `gulpfile` and runs the corresponding utility.

 Command line arguments will be passed too.